Daniel J. Frey

 For every action, there is a reaction.

-Doing the right thing in the face of wrong, doing the right thing ultimately in the face of evil will leave you in an empty space.
+Doing the right thing in the face of wrong, doing the right thing ultimately in the face of evil, will leave you in an empty space.

-Separate from the crowd.
+Separated from the crowd.

 I've personally found myself many times in that lonely space.

-It is a tired world we all live in.
+I recognize it is a tired world we all live in.

-Now more separated because of this health crisis.
+Now, we are more separated because of this health crisis.

 The effort to do what is right is neglected by many.